FullStackWithLawrence/aws-rekognition/README.md

 - API Gateway: an AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs at any scale.
 - Certificate Manager: handles the complexity of creating, storing, and renewing public and private SSL/TLS X.509 certificates and keys that protect your AWS websites and applications.
 - Route53: a scalable and highly available Domain Name System service.
 Released on December 5, 2010.

+## Working With Image Data in Postman, AWS Route53 and AWS Rekognition

+This solution passes large image files around to and from various large opaque backend services.
+Take note that using Postman to transport these image files from your local computer to AWS requires that we first 'base64' encode the file.
+Base64 encoding schemes are commonly used to encode binary data, like image files for example, for storage or transfer over media that can only deal with ASCII text.

+This repo includes a utility script [base64encode.sh](./base64encode.sh) that you can use to encode your test images prior to uploading these with Postman.

 ## Original Source